Sleepless in Seattle: Plot

-Chicago architect Sam Baldwin loses his wife Maggie to cancer, and he and their eight-year-old son Jonah start a new life in Seattle, but they continue to mourn.
-A year later on Christmas Eve, Jonah calls in to a radio talk show and persuades a reluctant Sam to go on the air to talk about how much he misses Maggie.
-Thousands of women from around the country hear the program and are touched by the story and write to Sam.
+Sam Baldwin, a recently widowed Chicago architect, moves to Seattle with his eight-year-old son Jonah, to start a new life.
+A year later on Christmas Eve, Jonah calls in to a nationally syndicated radio talk show and persuades a reluctant Sam to go on the air to talk about how much he misses his wife, Maggie, and how he knew she was the one for him when he first took her hand.
+Thousands of women from around the country hear the program and, touched by the story, write to Sam.

-One of the listeners is Annie Reed, a Baltimore Sun reporter who is engaged to Walter, but feels there is something missing from their relationship.
-After watching the film An Affair to Remember, Annie writes a letter suggesting that Sam meet her on top of the Empire State Building on Valentine's Day.
-She decides not to mail it, but her friend and editor Becky does it for her and later agrees to send Annie to Seattle.
+One listener is Annie Reed, a Baltimore Sun reporter.
+She is engaged to Walter, but feels something is missing from their relationship.
+After watching An Affair to Remember, Annie writes Sam a letter suggesting they meet atop the Empire State Building on Valentine's Day.
+She decides against mailing it, but her friend and editor, Becky, mails it for her, and later agrees to send Annie to Seattle on a related story assignment after she has done some research on Sam via a detective agency.
+She also coins the term "widowered" in a conversation with coworkers.

-Sam begins dating a co-worker, Victoria, whom Jonah dislikes.
-When Jonah reads Annie's letter addressed to both of them, he instinctively feels that she could 'be the one,' (it mentions the Baltimore Orioles), but he fails to convince his father to go to New York on Valentine's Day to meet Annie.
-At the urging of his friend Jessica, Jonah replies to her, agreeing to the New York meeting.
+Sam begins dating a co-worker, Victoria, whom Jonah vehemently dislikes.
+When Jonah reads Annie's letter, he instinctively feels that she could 'be the one' but is unable to convince Sam to meet Annie in New York on Valentine's Day.
+Jonah's friend Jessica, whose mother is a travel agent, urges him to reply to Annie, agreeing to the New York meeting.

-While dropping Victoria off at the airport for a flight, Sam sees Annie exiting from her plane and is mesmerized by her, although he has no idea who she is.
-She later secretly watches Sam and Jonah playing on the beach together.
-The next day she goes again to Sam's houseboat but when she sees Sam's sister Suzy with him, she mistakenly assumes Suzy is his girlfriend.
-Sam recognizes Annie from the airport and says "hello" but Annie only responds with "hello" before leaving.
-After returning to Baltimore, Annie goes to New York to meet Walter for Valentine's Day.
+While dropping Victoria off at the airport, Sam glimpses Annie exiting her plane and is mesmerized by her, though unaware of who she is.
+Later, Annie secretly watches Sam and Jonah playing on the beach together.
+The next day she goes to Sam's houseboat.
+From across the street she sees Sam's sister Suzy, and assumes she is his girlfriend.
+A passing vehicle nearly hits Annie and honks at her.
+Sam recognizes her from the airport and says, "hello."
+Annie also says "hello" before quickly leaving.
+After returning to Baltimore, Annie goes to New York to meet Walter for Valentine's Day, trying to convince herself the trip was a mistake.

-With Jessica's help, Jonah flies to New York and goes to the Empire State Building to find Annie.
-When Sam discovers this, he grabs a later flight to follow him, and he finds Jonah on the observation deck.
-Meanwhile, Annie sees the skyscraper from the Rainbow Room where she is dining with Walter and confesses her doubts to him, amicably ending their engagement.
-She rushes to the Empire State Building and arrives on the observation deck just moments after the doors to the other elevator close with Sam and Jonah inside.
+With Jessica's help, Jonah books a flight to New York and goes to the Empire State Building to find Annie on Valentine's Day.
+When Sam discovers him missing, he cancels his date, then gets Jessica to tell him where he is.

+Sam immediately follows, finding Jonah on the Empire observation deck.
+Meanwhile, Annie sees the skyscraper from where she and Walter are dining.
+She confesses her doubts to him, tells him the story of all that has happened since hearing the Christmas broadcast and they amicably end their engagement.
+Annie rushes to the Empire State Building and arrives on the observation deck just moments after Sam and Jonah have gone down in the elevator.